Roshanell/guess-the-number/README.md

 After each guess, the computer will give you a hint whether the guess was too high or too low.

-If you guess the number correctly, you win the game!
+If you guess the number correctly, you win a point in the game!

 ## Features
 User-friendly interface